compleatang/legal-markdown/README.md

 I don't know why you would ever write such a clause, but that is why the functionality exists!

+## Build the YAML Frontmatter

+Want to let `legal_markdown` build and sort your YAML Front Matter for you?
+No problem.
+Simply call the executable from the command line with `--headers FILENAME` and it is done.

 ## Example

 If you use a system like Pandoc you can establish a system wherein the styles that you establish in the reference.docx or reference.odt or the latex style references can make up for the lack of granular fuctionality.
 When you build your reference.odt for example and you want to have a contract look like this: